wso2/docs-mi/en/docs/reference/connectors/kafka-connector/kafka-inbound-endpoint-example.md

 Refer [create an integration project]({{base_path}}/develop/create-integration-project/) guide for more details.

 2. Create a sequence to process the message with the following configurations.
-   In this example for simplicity we will just log the message, but in a real world use case, this can be any type of message mediation. <br/>
+   In this example, for simplicity, we will just log the message, but in a real-world use case, this can be any type of message mediation. <br/>
    ```xml
    <?xml version="1.0" encoding="ISO-8859-1"?>
       <sequence xmlns="http://ws.apache.org/ns/synapse" name="kafka_process_seq">